michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0014.md

 - n: formerly the restricted quarter of many European cities in which Jews were required to live
 - n: any segregated mode of living or working that results from bias or stereotyping
 ### Family
-ghetto: ghettoes, ghettoise, ghettoize, ghettos+;ghettoize: ghettoized, ghettoizing
+- ghetto: ghettoes, ghettoise, ghettoize, ghettos+
+- ghettoize: ghettoized, ghettoizing
 ### Examples
 - “Israel is creating Palestinian ghettos, islands of land that are doomed to failure without basic resources,” he said.
 - A journey into one of the world’s oldest Jewish ghettos, where this year a long, rich history is commemorated.